jeffbass/imagenode/docs/settings-yaml.rst

 some testing to determine which cv2.VideoCapture(src) value is assigned to which webcam.

-``send_debug`` is an optional setting.
-Typically, each camera sends each image in its natural color state, with no intermediate computed images being sent.
-Examples of computed images include grayscale, motion difference, thresholded, etc. When tuning a detector, it is helpful to send computed images along with the natural color images.
-The ``send_debug`` setting allows choosing which computed image types to send.
-For example, ``send_debug = (grayscale, threshold)`` would send the computed grayscale and the computed threshold images in addition to the natural color images.
-The choices for computed images are different for each detector; see the detector section for more details.

 See the "Camera Detectors, ROI and Event Tuning" section below for details on how detectors, events and related settings are defined and implemented for each camera.